Living and Studying

 Accommodation and public transport

 EKA has a shared dormitory with EAMT in the city centre – Muusa Majutus.
 Due to the high demand, we recommend registering for a spot as soon as possible.
 Please note that you are not required to present an acceptance letter, but you will be required to pay a deposit to book a room.
-According to the regulations, the deposit is non-refundable, but the dormitory also reserves the right to make certain exceptions due to unexpected circumstances.
+According to the regulations, the deposit is non-refundable, but the dormitory also reserves the right to make certain exceptions in case of unexpected and unforeseen circumstances.

 If you are unable to secure a spot at Muusa Majutus or would like to look for private housing, you should start your search on real estate websites, such as KV.EECity24.eeRendin.eeKinnisvara24 and Uusmaa.
 If you are interested in renting a room or finding roommates, you can try using Facebook Groups, such as “Expats Tallinn/Estonia” and “International students of EKA”.